Evaluation · the coverage record

 • Agent B (with-layer): same plus cohort_analyze, get_market_context, narrative_pulse.
 The three intelligence-layer tools.

-• Scenarios: 50 random (symbol, date) anchors from 2024-onward, balanced across winners, losers, and neutral outcomes.
+• Scenarios: 50 random (symbol, date) subjects from 2024-onward, balanced across winners, losers, and neutral outcomes.

 • Both agents run an Anthropic tool-call loop (max 8 iterations), choosing what to investigate, then output a JSON decision.